-3.2 Public service diversity, incentives and performance
+Public service diversity, incentives and performance

 Our research has relevance for the growing literature on the impact of diversity and inclusion policies on workplace performance.
 Rafaqat et al. (2022) reviews the literature of the last two decades and finds that workforce diversity is significantly related to organizational performance.
-Studies that find positive impacts of diversity are more prevalent than those that find negative impacts.
-For example, findings from a study of the UK civil service (Andrews and Ashworth, 2015) suggest that gender and minority ethnic representativeness are both associated with an inclusive work climate, with each aspect of representativeness that they consider positively related to higher perceptions of inclusion and lower levels of discrimination and bullying.

-There is a large literature on the effect of financial and promotion incentives on public sector performance.
+A large literature documents the effect of financial and promotion incentives on public sector performance.